Last Modified: March 29, 2016

 What do we do with the information we collect?
-The short answer is: Provide you with an amazing set of Services that we relentlessly improve.
+The short answer is: Provide you with an amazing set of products and services that we relentlessly improve.
 But we do a lot more as well, such as:

-- Verify your identify and prevent fraud or other unauthorized or illegal activity; and
+- verify your identity and prevent fraud or other unauthorized or illegal activity

 How We Share Information

 We may share information about you in the following ways:

 - With other Snapchatters.
 We may share the following information with other Snapchatters: